 When you have your appointment this week you should be prepared for:

 - Discussion of External Cephalic Version (ECV) if your baby is in a breech presentation

 Packing for the hospital can be a cumbersome task.
-Now that you have reached 36 weeks, it is best to go ahead and begin this.
-Talk with other women for ideas and see our recommendations on packing for your birth.
+Now that you have reached 36 weeks, it is best to go ahead and start this.
+Talk with other women for ideas, and see our recommendations regarding packing for your birth.